To reach the Spiritual Care Department, call 905-895-4521, ext. 2539.

 Monthly, patients, families, staff, volunteers and visitors to Southlake are invited to walk the labyrinth, an ancient spiritual tool which offers meditation and peace.

-Memorial Services include an annual Palliative Care Memorial, a Prenatal Memorial, and Remembrance Day Service.
+Memorial Services include a Palliative/ Cancer Memorials and Hospital-wide Memorials twice per year, an annual Prenatal Memorial and Remembrance Day Service.

-“Growing Through Grief” support groups are offered in the Spring and in the Fall to help the bereaved in the grieving process.
+“Growing Through Grief” support groups are offered several times per year to help the bereaved in the grieving process.

 Spiritual Care Visitor Training

-Basic training is offered in the Spring and in the Fall at Southlake, or at another hospital in our Local Health Integration Network (LHIN), to people who are interested in becoming a spiritual care volunteer.
+Basic training is offered to people who are interested in becoming a spiritual care volunteer in the Spring and in the Fall at Southlake, or at another hospital in the Central Local Health Integration Network

 Spiritual Care Providers at Southlake: